DevOpsBootcamp/website/source/continuous-integration.rst

 Continuous Integration
 ----------------------

+Continuous Integration is a name for any kind of automated tool that performs the following tasks:

 .. image:: /static/continuous-integration.png
-    :align: center
+    :align: right
+    :width: 50%
     :target: http://www.agilenutshell.com/continuous_integration
     :alt: Rough diagram of CI workflow

-.. ifnotslides::

-    Continuous Integration is a name for any kind of automated tool that performs the following tasks:

 #.
 Detects changes to your project
 #.
 Runs a suite of tests on the changed code
 #.
 Alerts the people that care if something good/bad happened

+.. ifnotslides::

     CI tools are also known to do a slew of other things: